TypeRocket/typerocket/README.md

 Designer?
 TypeRocket we designed with you in mind.
 We take care of knowing what WordPress hooks to use so you can with 1 line of code have a post type with a custom icon of your choice.
 With 1 more and get a metabox.
 Another and you have a custom taxonomy.
 Custom fields are just as easy to add.

 Developer?
 TypeRocket takes advantage some cool design patterns.
-Ripped up documentation and classes.
-You will also love including extensible fields.
+You will also love building custom fields.

 Ready to get started?
 ==========

-Visit TypeRocket (http://typerocket.com) to get access to the tutorials, videos and documentation.
+Visit TypeRocket (http://typerocket.com) to get access to the tutorials and documentation.